 Even though there are a lot of foreign tourists, more than 90 percent of the visitors at Amphawa Floating Market are people from Bangkok.
 I asked the Thai family and they said they come here at least once a month to shop and eat around this quintessentially Thai setting.

 Find below some of my best photos and videos of my visit to Amphawa Floating Market.

 A Boat Ride at Amphawa Floating Market

-You can do 90-minutes boat trips where they take you not just all the way through the floating market but make quite an extended loop out on the Mae Klong River.
-You have two boat options: Shared public boat for 60 baht or you hire your own boat for 800 baht.
+You can do 90-minutes boat trips where they take you not just all the way through the floating market, but make quite an extended loop out on the Mae Klong River.
+You have 2 boat options: Shared public boat for 60 Baht or you hire your own boat for 800 Baht.

-From Southern Bus Station: regular services to Mae Klong (every 1-2 hours), the canal where the floating market is located.
-One way fare 50 baht, about 90 minutes.
+From Southern Bus Terminal: regular services to Mae Klong (every 1-2 hours), the canal where the floating market is located.
+One way fare 70 Baht, about 90 minutes.

-The Amphawa Floating Market is open from Thursday to Sunday from about 4pm till midnight.
+The Amphawa Floating Market is open from Friday to Sunday from 10am to about 9:30pm.